Part 2: Somatic Practices for Nervous System Regulation

 Grounding Techniques

-Grounding involves reconnecting with your body and the earth.
-Practices like standing barefoot on grass, feeling the texture of objects, or gently pressing your feet into the floor can bring immediate calm.
+Practices like standing barefoot on grass, feeling the texture of objects, or gently pressing your feet into the floor can support grounding for anxiety and nervous system regulation.

 Breath Awareness